alesk/learning/README.md

 really nothing one can do about being or not being smart, it's all inherited.
 And there is more.
 A kid percieved as smart instinctively avoids hard problems which could cast some doubt about the public image he/she is destined to bear.
+This phenomenom even has a name and it's called the [imposter syndrome][9]

-As [Dweck and Mueller found out in their study][3], the kids that were praised for being smart did about 25% worse at the set of problems as those praised for their effort.
+As [Dweck and Mueller found out in their study][3], that the kids that were praised for being smart did about 25% worse at the set of problems as those praised for their effort.